 - A. The connection point(s) to Orange County facilities exists within two (2) miles (as measured along existing road right-of-way) of the proposed "affordable housing development;" - B. Capacity is available at the time of the requested Growth Center amendment; - C. Extension of services and facilities and reservation of capacity is at the expense of someone other than Orange County.
 (Added 8/92, Ord.
 92-24; Amended 10/11, Ord.
-2011-08, Policy 1.2.4) - FLU7.4.6 Within a Growth Center, all new development must apply for Planned Development zoning, in order to specifically identify densities, intensities and mixture of land use.
+2011-08, Policy 1.2.4)

+FLU7.4.6 Within a Growth Center, all new development must apply for Planned Development zoning, in order to specifically identify densities, intensities and mixture of land use.

 Additionally, all new development and substantial redevelopment in portions of Growth Centers located within the Wekiva Study Area shall adhere to the development standards adopted to implement the Wekiva Parkway and Protection Act, Ch.
 369, Part III, FS.

-Such standards shall include, but are not limited to: additional stormwater treatment and retention (maintenance of water quality and recharge); enhanced wastewater treatment; limitations of certain allowed uses within the most vulnerable portions of the Study Area; subdivision standards; open space requirements; "smart growth" roadway design standards; parking lot design standards, upland habitat protection, and such other measures as required to protect ground and surface water in the Wekiva Study Area.
+Such standards shall include, but are not limited to one or more of the following:

+- additional Additional stormwater treatment and retention (maintenance of water quality and recharge); - (2) enhanced Enhanced wastewater treatment; - (3) limitations Limitations of certain allowed uses within the most vulnerable portions of the Study Area; - (4) subdivision Subdivision standards; - (5) open Open space requirements; - (6) "smart-Smart growth" roadway design standards; - (7) parking Parking lot design standards, - (8) upland Upland habitat protection, and - (9) such Such other measures as required to protect ground and surface water in the Wekiva Study Area.

 (Added 11/95, Ord.
 95-35, Ord.
 2007-20, Policy 1.2.5)